Cost-Aware Distributed Online Learning with Strict Rejection Behavior against Adversarial Agents

+The reference schedule generation method employed in this simulation is based on peak clipping (as shown in Appendix B), which was configured based on the specific requirements of this simulation.
+According to Algorithm~\ref{alg:peak_clipping} in Appendix A, there are four cases of the reference sequence of the function $f_i(k)$ , with the initial and terminal function periods being $[850,1175,1413,1500,1413,1175,850]\times10^{-4}$ and $0.085\mathbf{1}_{1\times 6}$, respectively.
+Given that the maximum variation in the gamma value is merely $0.0325$, the constraint $\|\gamma_i^s-\gamma_i^{s-1}\| \le \varepsilon_i$ in Lemma \ref{lem:outer_basic} is naturally satisfied whenever $\varepsilon_i \ge 0.0325$.
+Therefore, this simulation sets the parameters $\delta$ and $\lambda$ to 0.05 and 1, respectively, taking into account the characteristic that parameter $\gamma$ is not suitable for frequent changes.

-First of all, in the absence of the proposed algorithm, simulation results show that normal agents’ opinions deviate from their targets and fail to converge, as illustrated in Fig.~\ref{opinion_dynamic_without_with_detect}(a).
-With a fixed $\gamma_i=0.1500$, malicious agents dominate the process, driving opinions away from social norms.
+First of all, in the absence of the proposed algorithm, simulation results show that normal agents’ states deviate from their targets and fail to converge, as illustrated in Fig.~\ref{opinion_dynamic_without_with_detect}(a).
+With a fixed $\gamma_i=0.1500$, malicious agents dominate the process, driving states away from social norms.

-For comparison, Fig.~\ref{opinion_dynamic_without_with_detect}(b) shows that with the trust mechanism, opinions evolve more slowly in the early stage—the peak deviation occurs later than in Fig.~\ref{opinion_dynamic_without_with_detect}(a).
+For comparison, Fig.~\ref{opinion_dynamic_without_with_detect}(c) shows that with the proposed mechanism, states evolve more slowly in the early stage, and the peak deviation occurs later than in Fig.~\ref{opinion_dynamic_without_with_detect}(a).
 This indicates that the proposed algorithm effectively reduces the early evolution speed, leaving room to further lower unnecessary costs.

-Taking normal agent~1 as an example, Fig.~\ref{input_vary} compares the opinion evolution input cost with and without the proposed algorithm.
+Taking the first normal agent as an example, Fig.~\ref{opinion_dynamic_without_with_detect}(b)(d) compares the state evolution cost with and without the proposed algorithm.
 Without isolation, the cost keeps rising and stabilizes at a much higher level, whereas with the algorithm it peaks early and then decreases as malicious links are removed.
 This shows that the proposed mechanism effectively reduces unnecessary long-term costs.

-To further assess the proposed mechanism, this simulation compares the norms of opinion evolution inputs under $8$ different $f_i(k)$ functions.
+To further assess the proposed mechanism, this simulation compares the norms of state evolution costs under various $f_i(k)$ functions.
 As shown in Fig.~\ref{u_vary_period}, lower peaks of $f_i(k)$ reduce control cost but slow convergence.
 The time-varying period function achieves a balance.
-It lowers costs in the early stage to allow isolation of malicious agents and later accelerates convergence once isolation is complete.
+It reduces costs during the early stages, thereby enabling the isolation of malicious agents.
+After the isolation is completed, it subsequently accelerates convergence.

-To compare the performance of different $f_i(k)$ functions from a quantitative perspective, we introduce three evaluation metrics: early stage cost (ESC), later stage cost (LSC) and convergence step.
-As shown in Table \ref{tab:cost_convergence_step}, as the malicious agent is gradually isolated, the proposed Algorithm 2 achieves a favorable balance between convergence and control cost.